Joint Embedding Variational Bayes: Pseudocode and implementation details

-This appendix provides pseudocode for the VJE objective described in Sections~\ref{sec:architecture} and~\ref{sec:vi}.
-The routines implement the symmetric conditional ELBO of Eq.~\eqref{eq:symmetric-elbo} using the directional and radial Student--\(t\) likelihoods together with a diagonal Gaussian variational posterior.
-All likelihood terms are evaluated with the target view detached (stop-gradient), and constants independent of \((\boldsymbol\mu,\boldsymbol\sigma^2)\) are omitted.
+This appendix provides pseudocode for the VJE objective described in Sections~\ref{sec:architecture} and~\ref{sec:vi}, followed by implementation details to assist with reproducibility.
+The routines implement the symmetric conditional ELBO of Eq.~\eqref{eq:symmetric-elbo} using the factorized directional and radial Student--\(t\) likelihoods together with a diagonal Gaussian variational posterior.
+All likelihood terms are evaluated with the target view detached (stop-gradient or EMA), and constants independent of \((\boldsymbol\mu,\boldsymbol\sigma^2)\) are omitted.

-\paragraph{Directional negative log-likelihood.} This routine evaluates the extrinsic directional Student--\(t\) negative log-likelihood on unit-normalized embeddings, corresponding to Eq.~\eqref{eq:whitened-dir-nll}.
+\paragraph{Directional negative log-likelihood.} This routine evaluates the directional Student--\(t\) negative log-likelihood on the unit sphere, corresponding to Eq.~\eqref{eq:dir-nll}.
+It computes the geodesic log-map, the Schur-complement Mahalanobis distance, the tangent-space log-determinant, and the exponential-map Jacobian correction.

 \paragraph{Radial negative log-likelihood.} This routine evaluates the radial Student--\(t\) negative log-likelihood on the norm difference \(\Delta r = \lVert \mathbf z\rVert - \lVert \mathbf s\rVert\) as introduced in Section~\ref{sec:delta-r}.